up42/docs/source/reference/capabilities.rst

     vector
         A vectorial file format.

+    misc
+        A miscellaneous format: CSV, XML, or JSON.

 A meta capability needs to contain at least one of the following fields to be valid: